 The department has published advice and guidance on Preventing and Tackling Bullying, and Mental Health and Behaviour in Schools (which may also be useful for colleges).
 In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance Promoting children and young people's emotional health and wellbeing.
 Its resources include social media, forming positive relationships, smoking and alcohol.
-See Rise Above for links to all materials and lesson plans.
+See Better Health - every mind matters.